USS HELENA SSN 725

 July 2, The Helena departed homeport to conduct ammo offload at the Naval Weapons Station Yorktown; Returned to Norfolk on July 10.

 July 21, USS Helena entered the Dry Dock #4 at Norfolk Naval Shipyard in Portsmouth, Va., for a four-month Drydocking Continuous Maintenance Availability (D-CMAV).
 The availability’s critical pathwork will focus on installing new electronics, inspecting the boat’s oil tank, and correcting any deficiencies that arose during deployment.
-The technology upgrades will include the installation of a modular framework of processors and consoles, high-resolution monitors, and large-screen displays.
+The technology upgrades will include the installation of a modular framework of processors and consoles, high-resolution monitors, and large-screen displays; Undocked on Oct.
+25.

 November 24, USS Helena returned to Naval Station Norfolk after underway for sea trials; Underway again from Nov.
 30- Dec. ?.